UNIverse - Public Research Portal

 Profiles & Affiliations

-Moreover, he investigates if and how HIV and other sexual and reproductive health services can be offered at hair salons in Lesotho, is interested in individual participant data meta-analyses, currently conducting one on JAK inhibitors against COVID-19, and Patient and Public Involvement.
-Up to today, he has acquired substantial research funding as (Co-)Principal Investigator (>7 Million USD) and published >30 first- and last-author publications in peer-reviewed journals (Lancet Resp Med, Lancet HIV, PLOS Med, CID, JIAS, PLOS GPH, among others) and serves as Associate Editor at BMC Trials.
+Up to today, he has acquired substantial research funding as (Co-)Principal Investigator (>7 million USD) and published >100 publications (>35 as first or last author) in peer-reviewed, high-impact journals (Lancet Resp Med, Lancet HIV, PLOS Med, CID, JIAS, PLOS GPH/Med, among others).
+He serves as Associate Editor at the BMC Trials.
 He fluently speaks German, English, French and Italian and is constantly working on his Sesotho.
+A recent portrait.

 Selected Publications